tasbihaasim/Android-Practice-Apps/README.md

 - SMS sending
 - Multiple activities that the user can navigate through
 - Asks for permission to send SMS from the user once the app in installed
-- click [here] to see what this app looks like(https://drive.google.com/file/d/14QFBd4xuGak2wLnju8AjBDc_54-87wl1/view?usp=sharing)
+- click [here](percentage_calculator-converted.pdf) to see what this app looks like.

 3. [RedGreenBlue](RedGreenBlue)